GabrielGui13/C--ASPNET-Study/ASP.NET/Vidly/README.md

 * @Html.CheckBoxFor(m => m.*) => Initializes a "type=checkbox" input
 * @Html.DropDownListFor(m => m.modelId, new SelectList(modelList, "ValueAttr", "TextAttr"), "First element text", htmlAttributes ) => to create a dropdown list (<select> <option>)
 * @Html.HiddenFor(m => m.*) => hidden input usually used for id
+* @Html.ValidationMessageFor(m => m.*) => used to display a message in the form, to turn red, a custom css class called 'field-validation-error' ('input-validation-error' for input) needs to be created, also the display message can be changed in model data annotations
+* @Html.ValidationSummary(true, "Custom message") => used to display all validation errors in a list, when true is passed by parameter, a custom message can be set to show only once above the form
+* @Html.AntiForgeryToken() => used to prevent CSRF attacks, by maintaining data in cookies, to enable it, this attribute needs to be inside the form tag and [ValidateAntiForgeryToken] needs to be used in form target action
+* @section scripts { @Scripts.Render("~/bundles/jqueryval") } => used to enable bundles, in this case its enabling jquery validation in client-side